jinoyravindran/aicallback/README.md

-Below is the complete README.md content in Markdown format.
-Copy and save it as a file named README.md in your repository root.
-Feel free to adjust any sections or links to fit your project’s specifics.

 # AI Callback

 **AI Callback** is a lightweight, framework-agnostic Python library that **post-processes** responses from Large Language Models (LLMs) using **modular condition–action callbacks**.
 This design enables developers to easily: